This sourdough starter recipe shows how to make a sourdough starter from scratch.

 If it doesn’t double or triple within around 6 hours, keep feeding your starter for a little longer.
 Continue twice feeding 1:1:1 and try the test again later on.

 Because you want to nurture your yeast and bacteria with ample food.
 By keeping only a small amount of starter and feeding it, there will be plenty of food to feed those organisms.

-If you feed the entire starter each day, it starts compounding and soon you’ll be going through an overwhelming amount of flour.
+If you feed the entire starter new flour each day, it starts compounding and soon you’ll be going through an overwhelming amount of flour.

 Sourdough starter troubleshooting FAQs

 Chances are it was the lactobacillus bacteria in your starter forming those bubbles, and not the yeasts.
 Bacteria also create bubbles while they are converting sugars to lactic and acetic acid, but it's the yeasts in the starter that will give rise to your bread.
 The yeast colony takes a little longer to establish itself.
 Be patient and keep feeding and refreshing your starter

 Be patient and keep regularly feeding your starter and ensure it’s in a warm spot.
 If you’ve been feeding your starter for at least 6 days and it’s not bubbling you could experiment with an extra feeding, or check your water source and that it’s not hindering the starter.

 This is a sign that your starter is hungry.
 Your starter might be fermenting a little too fast and the yeasts have run out of food.
 This can happen if the room your starter is in is too hot.

 Check the temperature and fix it if it's too hot before continuing.
 Then, carry on with the 1:1:1 feeds, but you can switch to 12 hourly feeds if it keeps splitting.

 It is normal for a starter to rise, reach its peak, and collapse once it has run out of food.
 Once your starter can double within 5-6 hours after being fed 1:1:1, switch to 12 hourly feedings.